Apple’s iOS 14 is changing the mobile marketing landscape

 Take a bite out of Apple’s sweet new updates! iOS 14 introduces App Clips, new privacy guidelines, search detection, and more!

 Apple is at it again!
-The tech giant virtually gathered last week to kick off its annual Worldwide Developer Conference (WWDC), introducing multiple new features that will change the ASO game, impact UA, and affect overall mobile growth.
+The tech giant virtually gathered last week to kick off its annual Worldwide Developer Conference (WWDC), introducing multiple new features that will change the ASO game, impact User Acquisition, and affect overall mobile growth.

 App Clips offer users a new, easy way to experience apps.
 Aiming to improve the platform’s User Experience, this incredible new iOS 14 feature allows mobile users to get a feel for an app without having to download it.